csxeba/evolute/Readme.md

 ### Module: *population*

-Different population types are defined here.
-Every population type can accept the following constructor arguments:
+Defines containers for individuals and aggregates the operators applied to them.
+Currently the following population types are defined:
+- **GeneticPopulation**: can be used for genetic algorithms, simply evaluates the fitnesses and applies the operators in the above specified order.
+Its constructor accepts the following arguments:
   - **loci**: number of elements in an individual's chromosome
   - **fitness_wrapper**: instance of a class in evolute.evaluation
   - **limit**: maximum number of individuals, defaults to 100
   - **operators**: an instance of *evolute.operators.Operators*, see operators later
   - **initializer**: instance of a class defined in evolute.initialization, optional

+Will add support for MemeticPopulation, which allows for explicit modification of the individuals during fitness calculation

 ### Module: *evaluation*